-New Zealander killed in avalanche in Italian Alps
+Ski tragedy: New Zealand woman killed in avalanche in Italian Alps

-A New Zealander who lived in London has been killed in an avalanche in the Italian Alps, along with three other skiers.
+A New Zealand woman who lived in London has been killed in an avalanche in the Italian Alps, along with three other skiers.

-A British skiers, 43, reported to be of Swiss origin and a 36-year-old French skier were also killed and a fourth person is missing – described as a 38-year-old Pole who lives in Chamonix.
+A British skier, 43, reported to be of Swiss origin, and a 36-year-old French skier were also killed and a fourth person is missing – described as a 38-year-old Pole who lives in Chamonix.

+The British skier was Matt Ziegler, reported The Times, but the names of the other victims, including the Kiwi, have yet to be released.

+"After days of snow fall this was a big avalanche and it caught all four of them in a narrow channel where they were skiing, so they stood no chance," said the head of the local apline rescue team, Paolo Comune.

-They are thought to have been skiing off-piste when they were hit by an avalanche in a valley near the resort of Courmayeur.
+The skiers are thought to have been skiing off-piste when they were hit by an avalanche in a valley near the resort of Courmayeur.

+Comune said that the off-piste slope, known as the Canale degli Spagnoli, had not been closed to skiers at the time of the avalanche, but said: "They were advised to avoid it."

 The alarm was raised when they failed to return to their hotels on Sunday evening.